 Students may complete a major in Biochemistry and Molecular Biology.
 Required courses are drawn principally from the Biology and Chemistry Departments and those interested in Biochemistry should consult both Biology and Chemistry web pages.
 Students may double major in Biology and Chemistry, but are not permitted to double major in Biology and Biochemistry or Chemistry and Biochemistry.
 There is no minor in Biochemistry and Molecular Biology.
 No more than two non Tri-Co courses may be counted towards the major.

 The Biochemistry and Molecular Biology major allows the student to progress through a series of courses that emphasize understanding of life at the molecular level and utilize experimental approaches.
 Research may be a valuable experience for students considering graduate or professional studies or for those planning research or teaching careers.
 Any Biology or Chemistry professor may be selected as a research adviser, but students are encouraged to consult departmental advisers for information on how to join research groups.
-Students may select either a one or two semester research experience.
+Students may begin conducting research at any point in their undergraduate experience with the approval of a faculty member.

 With very careful advanced planning a student may enroll in Study Abroad.
 Typically a student will select a one-semester program in an English-speaking country such as England, Wales, Australia or Ghana.